Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 ## Michael Musick

-This course was disigned by Dr. Michael Musick.
-However, he is on leave this semester and I am happily the instructor of record.
-If you have any significant problems, administrative or technical, you will need to come to me about them.
+Welcome to MART 245: Sound Production & Design
+I am delighted to inform you that while this course was originally designed by Dr. Michael Musick, I, Kate Lloyd, am now the instructor of record.
+Dr. Musick has taken on the role of acting Dean for the School of Visual and Media Arts.
+As your instructor, I am your primary point of contact for any significant issues, whether they are administrative or technical in nature.
+I encourage you to approach me with any concerns or questions you may have.

-I am excited to work with you, and guide you through the journey introducing you to Sound Production & Design!
+I am genuinely excited to work with each of you and guide you on your journey through the world of Sound Production & Design.
+This course promises to be an enriching experience, introducing you to the fundamentals and intricacies of sound in media.

-Please feel free to leverage my in-person or virtual office hours.
-I would love it if each and everyone of you would create an appointment to meet with me in the first few weeks to introduce yourself.
-My office hours can be found under the instructor section.
+I strongly encourage you to take advantage of the live study hall sessions.
+These sessions are a valuable opportunity for hands-on learning and direct support with your projects.
+This will be a chance for us to meet, discuss any individual learning needs, and delve into the course material together.
+Details about the study hall sessions, including scheduling and how to participate, will be announced once we have figured out a time that best meets everyone’s schedule.

-For anyone wanting to setup an appointment immediately, please feel free to stop by my in person office hours, or setup a Zoom meeting right now!
+For those who wish to set up an appointment immediately, please feel free to  arrange an in-person or Zoom meeting during my office hours.

+For those eager to set up an appointment right away, you are more than welcome to visit during my in-person office hours or arrange a Zoom meeting at your convenience.
+If possible, please send me an email before hand, outlining technical issues you wish to trouble shoot.

+Looking forward to an exciting and productive semester with all of you!

 {% endcomment %}